Course overview

 Work experience

-You will have an opportunity to undertake a discipline-specific Industry-Based Learning placement as part of your course.
-This will provide you with the opportunity to apply and consolidate what you are learning in your course, experience workplace culture and workplace practices, explore career options and develop a professional network before you graduate.
+You will have the opportunity to undertake a discipline-specific industry- based learning placement as part of your course.
+This valuable experience allows you to apply and consolidate what you are learning, gain insight into workplace culture and practices, explore career options and develop a professional network before you graduate.
 Explore the SEBE WIL program.

 Entry requirements